 - CUPE - Calgary District Council

 What is your position on the proposed North Central High School?

-I am passionate about ensuring a public high school is built in the Northern Hills.
+I am passionate about advocating for a public high school to be built in the Northern Hills.
 Having a neighbourhood high school allows our students to trade their commutes for the opportunity to be involved in extracurricular activities at school or to pursue employment at local businesses.
 It leads to young adults taking pride in their communities.
 This creates a stronger sense of belonging within the school, increases self-confidence, and improves performance in the classroom.
 I have a vested interest in getting this school built as it will be my children's designated school.
-I will be working with the local advocacy group for the high school, local and provincial elected representatives, and the team of CBE trustees to make this happen.
+I will be working with the local advocacy group for the high school, local and provincial elected representatives, and the team of CBE trustees to push this forward.

 How can we ensure students understand the mathematics curriculum?

 As a former high school mathematics teacher, I feel it is very important to make math fun and interesting for all.
 The most effective way to do this is to develop teachers who are confident and passionate about teaching mathematics.
 I am pleased to note that the CBE has made mathematics a priority for professional development this school year, and it will be my job as trustee to ensure funding in accessible for this initiative.
 In addition, I have proactively begun engaging with local teachers, community members, and subject matter experts who want to support our educators by increasing teacher confidence in mathematics.
 Our teachers deserve the opportunity to grow their skills, and I believe that inspired educators make all the difference in ensuring our students succeed.